boompig/til/python/testing.md

 To disable output capture, use the `-s` switch.

+## Warnings

+To disable warnings, you can pass the -W switch without any arguments.

 ### PYTHONPATH

 `PYTHONPATH` has to be set to the top-level directory for the tests to import files from your main project.
 This can cause problems for automated tools.
 To fix this, add an `__init__.py` file in the `test` directory.